ga4gh/vrs/schema/vrs/def/TraversalBlock.rst

 **Computational Definition**

-The `SequenceTerminus` data class provides a structure for describing the end (terminus) of a sequence.
-Structurally similar to Adjacency but the linker sequence is not allowed and it removes the unnecessary array structure.
+A component used to describe the orientation of a molecular variation within a DerivativeMolecule.

 **Information Model**

-Some SequenceTerminus attributes are inherited from :ref:`Variation`.
+Some TraversalBlock attributes are inherited from :ref:`gks.core-im:Entity`.

 .. list-table::
    :class: clean-wrap